neelance/ffi_gen/README.md

 *These requirements are only for running the generator.
 The generated files are Ruby 1.8 compatible and do not need Clang.*

+You can follow the [quickstart](quickstart.md) guide to install everything in a docker container and try out this gem.

 ## Example